 - Yes!
 Users with a fiscal approver role (fiscal officer or account delegate) have the ability to set up an Email Approver Code.
+You will need to be logged in to AggieBuy for this functionality to properly work.
 You will be prompted to enter this code each time you approve an order; it will act as your electronic signature.
 To set up or change your Email Approval Code:

 1. Access your user profile by clicking your name in the upper right corner.